daniel-crawford/real_time_anomaly_detection/README.md

-# Real Time Anomaly Detection with pyTorch Autoencoder
+# Real Time Anomaly Detection with a pyTorch Autoencoder

 ## Project Overview